 It helps to mention a related free product along with the affiliate product.
 To be helpful and authentic with your audience, offer a free alternative that’s useful but may have limited features.

 Let your readers know you get a cut from their purchases.
-When you’re upfront with them, they’ll know that they can trust you to give accurate information.
-A lot of websites use spammy or shady tactics to drive sales through affiliate marketing.
+Then, when you’re upfront with them, they’ll know that they can trust you to give accurate information.
+Unfortunately, a lot of websites use spammy or shady tactics to drive sales through affiliate marketing.
 Don’t be one of those.

 What’s a key ingredient for getting more affiliate sales?
 Trust.
 When you have it, your readers will buy what you recommend.
 When you don’t have it, they won’t buy a thing.